Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 If you haven't read the Asterix comic books, now's your chance!
 This is a collection of three Asterix classics as the little Gaul celebrates his 60 years of defending his tiny village against none other than the legions of Julius Caesar!
 These tales are today intrinsic to French culture.
 BUY ON AMAZON

-The second invasion came 50-60 years later and was spearheaded by none other than Julius Caesar, who stepped in to help 'protect' lands beyond the Rhine River from barbarian invasions.
+The second invasion came 50-60 years later and was spearheaded by Julius Caesar, who stepped in to help 'protect' lands beyond the Rhine River from barbarian invasions.

-This colonisation was a bit harsher, because strangely enough, the Gauls didn't actually want to be dominated by Rome.
+This colonization was a bit harsher, because strangely enough, the Gauls didn't actually want to be dominated by Rome.
 Never mind.
 At least the tribes finally began to unite under a common purpose: expelling the invader.
-Still, that would take a few centuries...

-The Romans remained in France (who wouldn't, right?), spreading out into Aquitaine to the west, the Lyonnais region to the north, and Belgium even farther north.
-In 43 BC they founded Lyon (Lugdunum), which became the capital of Roman Gaul.
+That failed, and the Romans stayed (who wouldn't, right?), spreading out into Aquitaine to the west, the Lyonnais region to the north, and Belgium even farther north.
+In 43 BCE they founded Lyon (Lugdunum), which became the capital of Roman Gaul.

-Granted, this potted history is all a little simplistic, given that this is a travel blog and not a history lesson.
-The Goths, for example, didn't exactly sweep in – but they trickled in over centuries, slowly insinuating themselves into society.
+Granted, this potted history is all a little simplistic, but it's a start.
+The Goths, for example, didn't exactly sweep in – they trickled in over centuries, slowly insinuating themselves into society.
+A good place to find more details about the Roman occupation of Gaul is the Encyclopedia Britannica

 Where are the best Roman ruins in France?

-Let's take a look at some of France's Roman ruins: we can't look at them all (here's a list) but here are some of the more exquisite and complete ones.
+Let's take a look at some of France's Roman ruins: we can't look at them all (here's a list) but I'll highlight some of the more exquisite and complete ones.

-But Rome's tentacles did spread to Paris and well beyond, all the way to Scotland, although it is a logical fact that the farther from Rome you travel, the fewer Roman remains you'll encounter.
+But Rome's tentacles did spread to Paris and well beyond, all the way to Scotland.

 Roman ruins in Paris and northern France